Normal Looking Cervix

 They are cystic structures that form when a portion of columnar epithelium becomes covered with squamous cells.
 The underlying islands of active columnar tissue continue to secrete mucoid material, which becomes entrapped forming retention cysts.
 These cysts vary in number and size from microscopic to large clusters of cysts, distorting the appearance of the cervix.
 They can be translucent, or opaque yellowish/whitish cysts, with branching blood vessels running over their surfaces.
 They are usually asymptomatic but may cause pain during intercourse (dyspareunia).

-Invasive cervical carcinoma first appears as focally ulcerated and indurated lesions with friable necrotic mass that bleeds easily on touch.
+Invasive cervical carcinoma first appears as focally ulcerated and indurated lesions with a friable necrotic mass that bleeds easily on touch.
 Advanced lesions can be exophytic, endophytic or infiltrative.
-Suspected lesions should be examined carefully, especially in high risk patients.
+Suspected lesions should be examined carefully, especially in high-risk patients.
 Cervical Intraepithelial Neoplasia (CIN) is a spectrum of pre-malignant lesions that can be detected only by pap smears.

 These are single or multiple reddish, soft pedunculated polyps, resulting from hyperplasia of the endocervical columnar epithelium due to chronic inflammation of the cervical canal.
 The pedicle is usually long and thin but may also be short and broad-based.
 Symptomatic polyps should be removed and sent to the laboratory for histological study.